hrc2/hrc2.github.io/news/_posts/2021-01-03-postdoc-nri.md

 **TIMELINE:**

+- Applications received by 5 Feb.
+2021 will be fully considered.
+Applications will continue to be reviewed until position is filled.
-Starting date:  March 1st or as soon as possible thereafter; flexible.
+- Starting date: 1 Apr.
+2021 or as soon as possible thereafter.
-Duration: One year, with possibility for extension to second year.
+- Duration: One year, with possibility for extension to second year.

 **DESCRIPTION:**

 As part of a National Robotics Initiative (NRI) project on collaborative wearable robotics, we are seeking a postdoc interested in algorithms for fluent human-robot coordination.
 The project includes developing probabilistic inference and decision-making methods for robots that have the added uncertainty and safety considerations of being worn by a human.
-The research can be broader than just wearable robotics, and can include any theoretical, computational, and systems contribution related to human-robot coordination and collaboration.
+The research can be broader than just wearable robotics, and can include any theoretical, computational, and systems contribution related to human-robot coordination and collaboration in general.

 - [https://www.nsf.gov/awardsearch/showAward?AWD_ID=1734399](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1734399)
 - [https://hrc2.io/papers/design-analysis-wra](https://hrc2.io/papers/design-analysis-wra)